 Man (I include women) has been brewing for hundreds of years but only producing software for 70 years.
 Brewing is a pretty well-defined process but the process is flexible and the resultant beer can be modified by changing the ingredients and modifying the process – everything from “Alcohol free” to 12% alcohol – from light to treacle dark.

 Brewers have recipes and in some countries laws govern what can be put into beer but the essential message defining the brewing process is “keep it simple, stupid” (KISS).

-Much as we might like to, keeping software development simple in not always possible.
+Much as we might like to, keeping software development simple it is not always possible.

 The first attempts to define the maturity of the software development process were made by the Software Engineering Institute at Carnegie-Mellon who defined the Capability Maturity Model (1990).
 This categorises software development process into 5 Levels ranging from “chaotic” (Level 1) to repeatable/optimising process (Level 5).
 It is a painful, document heavy process – I visited IBM Houston (Space Shuttle – Level 5) in the early 1990’s and my main take-away was the sheer volume of paper.
 Some types of software (mission/safety/security-critical) need to be developed with this degree of rigour.

 CASE (Computer Aided Software Engineering) grew up alongside CMM and were mainly used on very large programmes but only simple CASE tools survive (UML, TOGAF).
 In parallel with CASE, structured approaches to managing projects emerged – PRINCE2 in the UK, PMP in the US – and you can get certified in them!